microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Remove-PowerBIWorkspaceUser.md

 ## DESCRIPTION
 Removes permissions for a specified user to a Power BI workspace using the provided inputs and scope specified.
-You must have logged in previously before, using Login-PowerBIServiceAccount.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES